Give me a lever long enough and a fulcrum on which to place it, and I shall move the world.

 Sense of Urgency: mistaking what feels urgent for being high leverage or a top priority.
 Urgency hijacks our monkey minds and prevents us from seeing or creating leverage.

-We want to get in better shape now, so we feel like we don't have time to worry about fixing our sleep.
+We want to get in better shape now, so we don't have time to fix our sleep.
+It's a process and we want a shortcut.

-We have a pile of work on our desks now, so we don't have time to spend an hour a day taking more typing programs.
+We have a pile of work on our desks now, we don't have time to learn how to type a little faster.
+(I take a typing program every year.
+An hour a day to make every other hour of my life on the computer more effective)

-A sense of urgency will have us swinging a dull axe for the rest of our lives while those that take the time to sharpen the axe blow right past us.
+A sense of urgency will have us swinging a dull axe and finger-pecking our way through the day.
+Those that take the time to sharpen the axe will lose a step today on us, and blow right past us tomorrow.

-Sequencing: mistaking the thing you want most or the thing that is most appealing to be the thing to do first.
+Sequencing: mistaking the thing you want to do most as the thing to do first.

-If you want to master many skills, master mastery first.
-By doing so, you will be able to master many more skills, at a much deeper level and much more efficiently.
+If you want to master many skills, first master mastery.
+By doing so, you will be able to master many more skills, at a much deeper level, much more efficiently.

-If you want to make better decisions, master the art of examining the logic, reasoning, and evidence of decisions, otherwise, you're just guessing.
+If you want to make better decisions, practice examining logic, reasoning, and evidence.

 It's a force multiplier.